richmahn/en_tn/job/40/intro.md

 #### Structure and formatting ####

  Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of 40:1-2, 4-5, 7-24, which are extended quotations of Job and Yahweh.
+The ULB and many other English translations set the lines of 40:1-2, 4-5, 7-24, which are extended quotations of Job and Yahweh, further to the right on the page than the rest of the text.

 #### Special concepts in this chapter ####